Mianlex/ASE-phonopy-Interface/README.md

 Run the code block in ASE_phonopy_Example.ipynb and you will get the results.

-The ensemble code in script EMT_QHA.py.
+The ensemble code in script EMT_QHA.py, so that you are able to run QHA in one script and run a lot of tests.